ibexa/documentation-developer/docs/infrastructure_and_maintenance/support_and_maintenance_faq.md

 #### Where should I place my configuration files?

-In order to avoid merge conflicts on important configuration settings during upgrades, moving as much as possible of your configuration to your own files can be a good idea.
+To avoid merge conflicts on important configuration settings during upgrades, moving as much as possible of your configuration to your own files can be a good idea.

 All project-specific parameters should be kept in separate files.
 For example, configuration for Page Blocks could be placed in `config/packages/landing_page_blocks.yaml`.